 Ketoacidosis is a medical emergency.
 Most cases of ketoacidosis occur in people with established type 1 diabetes, especially if they have another illness or miss insulin doses.
 However, it can also be the first presentation of type 1 diabetes.

 - loss of appetite

 The main types of diabetes are called type 1 and type 2.
 Other varieties include gestational diabetes, diabetes insipidus and pre-diabetes.

 Type 1 diabetes

-- Most common in people under the age of 30, but can occur at any age
+- most commonly develops in people under 30, but can occur at any age

 Type 2 diabetes